faadias/ezdb/README.md

 - keysonly(): Retrieves an array containg only the recods keys, not the entire record;
 - keyvalue(): Retrieves an array of the type key-value, where "key" is the primary key of the record and "value" is the value of the specified index column.
 For example, if "age" is specified as the query index, the returned object for "Anne" (see insertions above) is { key : 222, value : 22 }, since its age is 22.
 Note: "keyvalue" can only be used alongside an index.
-- count(): Retrieves the number of records in the database. "count" cannot go along other options.
+- count(): Retrieves the number of records in the database. "count" can only go alone or alongside index and/or bounding options.
 - filter("function"): Specifies a function to be used when retrieving values.
 Only the records for which "function" returns "true" will be considered.
 Within "function", you will have access to the record's json object (see examples below);
 - equals("value"): Retrieves only the results where the key (or the index, if specified) is equals to "value".
 - upperbound("bound", ["is_strict"]): Creates an upper bound of value "bound", meaning that only the records with a key (or an index, if specified) smaller or equal to "bound" will be retrieved.
 If the optional parameter "is_strict" is specified as "true", then only the records strictly smaller will be retrieved;
 - lowerbound("bound", ["is_strict"]): Creates a lower bound of value "bound", meaning that only the records with a key (or an index, if specified) greater or equal to "bound" will be retrieved.
-If the optional parameter "is_strict" is specified as "true", then only the records strictly greater will be retrieved;
+If the optional parameter "is_strict" is specified as "true", then only the records strictly greater will be retrieved.
-- bounds("lowerbound", "upperbound", ["is_strict_lowerbound"], ["is_strict_upperbound"]): A combination of the lowerbound and upperbound methods, meaning that a record's key (or index, if specified) should be in the interval ["lowerbound","upperbound"].
-The optional "is_strict" parameters will determined whether the interval is closed or not.

 Examples: